-Subject to the payment of the final "C" share dividend receiving approval from the shareholders at the forthcoming AGM on 19 July 2017, the Investment Manager will be entitled to a performance-related incentive fee of £201,000.
-The incentive fee has not been accrued in the Financial Statements as at 28 February 2017 as it is contingent on the shareholders approving the final dividend.
+Subject to the payment of the final "C" share dividend receiving approval from the shareholders at the forthcoming AGM on 24 July 2018, the Investment Manager will be entitled to a further performance-related incentive fee of £99,000.
+This incentive fee has not been accrued in the Financial Statements as at 28 February 2018 as it is contingent on the shareholders approving the final dividend.